1 Document summary

 Portable electrical equipment, together with its connecting lead and plug can become damaged during use.
 Leads, plugs or the equipment itself can become damaged.
 This may result in an electrical shock or an increased risk of fire.

 There is a greater risk of fire with appliances that get hot by their nature, such as electrical fires or have batteries that are charged or have electronic components within the equipment.
-The trust has banned the use of electrical ‘fan assisted’ or ‘natural convector’ electrical heaters.
+The trust has banned the use of electrical “fan assisted” or “natural convector” electrical heaters.
 Oil filled electrical radiators may be used where these do not present a hazard to service users.
 E-cigarettes and their chargers also present a significant fire risk and have been banned from use within the NHS.
-The only type of portable electrical heater that may be used is an oil filled radiator

 Portable appliance testing on most electronic equipment is limited to testing the main cable.
 An increasing number of appliances are double insulated or battery operated thus reducing the risk of electrical shock.

-However there is an increased risk of fire when battery powered appliances are being charged.
+However, there is an increased risk of fire when battery powered appliances are being charged.

 Switching off equipment when not in use is therefore a very effective method of reducing risk.